writethedocs/www/docs/conf/atlantic/2023/news/announcing-schedule.rst

 ----------------------

 Thanks in particular to our sponsors for supporting the conference this year.
-We've excited to have them at our Job Fair and around the entire conference participating in a few different ways.
+We've excited to have them at our Sponsor Expo and around the entire conference participating in a few different ways.

 .. datatemplate::
    :source: /_data/{{shortcode}}-{{year}}-config.yaml